 Creatures you control of the chosen color get +1/+1.

-Whenever a land's ability causes you to add one or more mana of the chosen color, add one additional mana of that color.
+Whenever a land's ability causes you to add one or more mana of the chosen color, add an additional one mana of that color.

 If you control at least one other creature when the ability resolves, you must sacrifice one.
 If you don't control any other creatures at that time, the ability won't do anything.